Why Hire a Car Accident Lawyer?

 - Property damage – repairing your car or other damage to what’s yours

-- Medical bills – paying for your medical care as you recover from your injury
+- Medical expenses – paying for your medical care as you recover from your injury

 - Lost wages – if your injury prevents you from working